-At PureVPN, we are proactive when it comes to securing our personal data.
+At PureVPN, we proactively help you protect your when it comes to securing our personal data.
 After all, we live and breathe security and privacy!
 Nonetheless, we realize this may not necessarily be the case for everybody.

 So, on this Safer Internet Day, instead of reminding you to protect your Internet connection with a VPN (which you totally should) we will be providing you with Internet safety tips to follow and protect yourself online!

 Basic Tips to follow for Your Internet Safety

 - Always download software and applications from authorized providers to avoid the possibility of installing rogue software.
 [Click To Tweet]

 - Keep your personal information off the Internet and to yourself only, as it can be valuable to those who want to exploit it.
 [Click to Tweet]

 - Set strong passwords to keep your online accounts secure – use a mix of numbers, symbols, uppercase and lowercase letters.[Click to Tweet]

 - Lock down your phone with a password, PIN, or unlock pattern to prevent anyone from accessing your private data.
 [Click to Tweet]